ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Non-equivocation:

 : there is no fork in the Append-only Log.
-Everyone with access to its content sees the same collection of Signed Statements, and can check that it is consistent with any Receipts they have verified.
+Everyone with access to its content sees the same collection of Signed Statements and can check that it is consistent with any Receipts they have verified.

 Replayability: